Billy Whitford – NAC Executive Director

 Pat Gleason – Head Novice Boy’s Coach

-Pat will draw on his many years of coaching experience as well as his personal athletic accomplishments.
+Pat draws on his many years of coaching experience as well as his personal athletic accomplishments.
 He competed in three World Championships as a Team USA Triathlete and is also a two-time Hawaiian Ironman finisher.
 Additionally, Pat has raced marathons in Boston, New York, and several other locations.
 When he is not coaching this sport that has greatly impacted his life, he can be found running his own successful commercial construction company.
 Pat is a licensed General Contractor and has been in business since 1991.

 Marcel Stiffey – Assistant Novice Boy’s Coach